 Takeaway & outdoor seated services available from 10am to midday

-If you have volunteered at Barnaby’s at any stage this year, you’ll have recently received an email from us asking if you’d like to help with our new takeaway and seated services.
+If you have volunteered at Barnaby’s, you’ll have recently received an email from us asking if you’d like to help with our new takeaway and outdoor seated services.
 Many of you have replied.
-Thank you!

 Barnaby’s doesn’t work without people like you, so if you have not received the email, please write to email@example.com and us know.
 If you have received it and not replied, please get in touch.

 We’ve waited a long time to say this, but we’re back!

 At 1000 on Saturday 12th September, our new takeaway service will be launched, alongside a new “seated” service in our extended outdoor area.
 Both services have been extensively tested within the rules we must all now follow, and our volunteers look forward to serving you.

 As you might expect, things will be a little different when you arrive.
 If you wish to be seated outside on one of our tables of 4, wait until we can offer you a table.
 Use the hand sanitiser while you wait.
 Once seated, we’ll take your order and bring it out to you.
 Payment will be by contactless only.

 Our takeaway service uses a strict one way system, which is clearly marked.
 Your coffee will be available from the window on the East side of the building.

 This is all a bit strange for us too, and it couldn’t be done at all without our amazing volunteers.
 Please be patient with them and do as they ask.
 Our intention is to run a Saturday service every week with a restricted menu, to which we will add Thursdays and Fridays in due course.